 Entry-Level Audit Positions

 The California State Auditor is looking for motivated candidates who already have or are within a year of graduating from a four year accredited college or university.
 If you have strong analytical and writing skills and a desire to be challenged, learn more "about us" and explore our website to see why you will want to launch your career here!
-No auditing experience is required; we offer a comprehensive training program.

 The California State Auditor's Office is part of the merit-based California civil service selection system.
 The civil service selection system consists of two simple phases: exams and hiring.
 The information below is specific to the entry-level (Auditor Evaluator I) auditor selection process.